friendlyshade/fsi/README.md

 - It's recommended to read this section in chunks for efficiency, and then reinterpret it as an array of the data type of the [Image depth](#image-depth) of the image.

 ### FSI v1
+All data should be read/written in little-endian byte order.

 #### Header Section